“Open houses only attract tire kickers and thieves.”

 For the Event Itself (Launch):

-- Have print materials ready, such as brochures (if you are a realtor, a type of catalog of your agency, where also other properties are displayed), four-color flyers, pamphlets and brochures with information about financing options, and inspection reports and evidence of major repairs, etc.
+- Have print materials ready, such as brochures, four-color flyers, pamphlets, and brochures with information about financing options, inspection reports, evidence of major repairs, etc.

-All the above points that are directly related to the actual event are not necessary for the pre-launch phase, but many of them help to improve the online presence so you can better promote the event.
+All the above points directly related to the actual event are not necessary for the pre-launch phase, but many of them help improve the online presence so you can better promote the event.

-Advertise the Event About 5-7 days Beforehand (Pre-Launch Advertising)
+Advertise the Open House Event About 5-7 days Beforehand (Pre-Launch Advertising)